-- Tables to set up 2D and 3D Lookup Tables - Timers to set up General Purpose Timers - User Conditions to activate items such as a Thermatic Fan or Gearbox Oil Pump - Channel Maths to perform basic calculations on channels - Advanced Maths to perform advanced calculations - Bit Combine to set up a bit mask - PID Control to set up the proportional, integral and derivative gain control - Counters set up to 10 counters.
-Counter value can be increment or decremented based on the selected channel conditions
+- Tables to set up 2D and 3D Lookup Tables - User Conditions to activate items such as a Thermatic Fan or Gearbox Oil Pump - Counters Set up to 10 counters.
+Counter value can be increment or decremented based on the selected channel conditions.